magnetilo/zosimolab/README.md

-# ZosimoLabs
+# ZosimoLab

-ZosimoLabs is a single headed company by Thilo Weber.
+ZosimoLab by Thilo Weber is a sole proprietorship business.
 ````
 Data is the new gold!
 All you need is an alchemist.